topcoat/navigation-bar-base/README.md

-button
+Navigation bar base
 ======

-### TopCoat button base
+### TopCoat navigation bar base

-This is the base for all TopCoat buttons.
+This is the base for all TopCoat navigation bars.
-Extend this button in your theme to add styling and behaviors.
-All platform specific prefixes should be added by the theme as well.